One of Ohio's Top-Rated Bankruptcy Attorneys,

-The Most Asked Question in Bankruptcy
+The Most Frequently Asked Question in Bankruptcy

-Which is better chapter 7 or chapter 13 is a bit of a trick question.
+“Which is better, Chapter 7 or Chapter 13?” is a bit of a trick question.
 The answer is, of course, that it depends on what you are eligible for, what your income is, what your debts are, and your goals.
-All of these factors play a part in determining which chapter is better for a specific situation.
+All of these factors play a part in determining which chapter is better for your specific situation.

-Chapter 7 is better, generally, for people who have lower income, few assets, and can afford to stay current on things they need to keep, like their car.
-A 7 is relatively short, about 5 months from beginning to end, and is less expensive than the 13.
-If your income is under the median income for your family size, you will probably qualify for chapter 7.
+A Chapter 7 bankruptcy is relatively quick, about 5 months from beginning to end, and is less expensive than Chapter 13.
+If your income is under the median income for your family size, you will probably qualify for Chapter 7.

 Looking for More Articles on Bankruptcy?